kayeekayee/global-workflow/cloud/AWS.md

     sourcing config.metp
     sourcing config.arch

-Now our directories are setup under $HOME/RUNS.
-Lets goto the EXPDIR and edit some config files At this point you may want to create aliases for the EXPDIR and COMROT which we will be using a lot
+Now our directories are setup under `$HOME/RUNS`.
+Lets goto the `EXPDIR` and edit some config files At this point you may want to create aliases for the `EXPDIR` and `COMROT` which we will be using a lot

     $ alias cdexp="cd $HOME/RUNS/global/save/$USER/fv3gfs/expdir"
     $ alias cdcom="cd $HOME/RUNS/global/noscrub/$USER/fv3gfs/comrot"